 Photo: Robert Whyte

+The fallen foliage supresses other plant growth, making it a useful pioneer.
+Casuarina species are a food source of the larvae of Hepialid moths.
+Forests of River She-oaks attract a wide range of bird species.
 Propagate from seed.
 Pick the cones, keep them in a warm place in a paper bag and the winged seeds will be released in a couple of days.
+Also know as Scrub She-oak, River Oak, Fire Oak, Australian Pine, Beefwood, Billagin.

 Foliage.
 Photo: Robert Whyte

-Casuarina from botanical Latin casuarius, the cassowary, the name of which derives from the Malay name, kasuari, because of the resemblance of the trees long drooping foliage to the plumage of the bird; cunninghamiana after Cunningham, Allan (1791 – 1839) the Australian explorer, sent by Joseph Banks to New South Wales in 1816 to collect plants, Cunningham joined John Oxley’s expedition to the Lachlan and Macquarie rivers in 1817.
-He was botanist on the “Mermaid” 1817-20 and made inland explorations of New South Wales and Queensland.
+Casuarina from botanical Latin casuarius, the cassowary, the name of which derives from the Malay name, kasuari, because of the resemblance of the trees long drooping foliage to the plumage of the bird; cunninghamiana after Allan Cunningham (1791 – 1839) the Australian botantist sent by Joseph Banks to New South Wales in 1816 to collect plants.
+Cunningham joined John Oxley’s expedition to the Lachlan and Macquarie Rrivers in 1817.
+He was botanist on the Mermaid 1817-20 and made inland explorations of New South Wales and Queensland.
 He was later Superintendent of the Sydney Botanic Gardens.

 Bark.
 Photo: Robert Whyte